secureCodeBox/secureCodeBox/scanners/zap-advanced/docs/README.DockerHub-Scanner.md

 ## What is ZAP?

-The [OWASP Zed Attack Proxy (ZAP)][zap owasp project] is one of the world’s most popular free security tools and is actively maintained by hundreds of international volunteers*.
+The Zed Attack Proxy (ZAP) is one of the world’s most popular free security tools and is actively maintained by hundreds of international volunteers*.
 It can help you automatically find security vulnerabilities in your web applications while you are developing and testing your applications.
 It's also a great tool for experienced pentesters to use for manual security testing.

 To learn more about the ZAP scanner itself visit [https://www.zaproxy.org/](https://www.zaproxy.org/).